"There must be a beginning of any great matter, but the continuing unto the end until it be thoroughly finished yields the true glory."

 The multiplayer mode in the second game includes characters from InFamous, Killzone and Resistance.
 The Helghast soldier also returns for the third game.

-The trailer for Drake's Deception shows Nate doing a Living Daylights.
+Drake's Deception has Nate doing a Living Daylights.
 If you haven't seen that movie, that means Nate is is fighting bad guys while hanging hanging out the back of a cargo plane in mid-flight.

 In Deception, an upset Sully growls "What is this black ops bullshit?" after Team Drake realizes that Charlie Cutter has been hit with some manner of mind-control dart.
 In Call of Duty: Black Ops, the big plot twist is that the main character, Alex Mason, has been brainwashed for most of the game.